guettli/programming-guidelines/README.rst

 Avoid Office Documents or UML-tools
 -----------------------------------

 Use a way to edit content (use cases, specs, ...) over the internet: Use wikis.
 Don't waste time with UML tools.
-Write down the high level use case, the cardinaltiy and the steps.
+Write down the high level use case, the cardinality and the steps.
 Sequence diagrams are not needed.
 Just: first, second, third ...

 Focus on Data Structures